 - name, including any and all legal names or aliases;

-- · date of birth;
+- date of birth;

-- · address:
+- address;

 - place of employment;

+- all email addresses,

+- any instant messaging and/or chat room identities;

 - a current photograph; and

 - a full set of fingerprints.

 Sex offenders who are temporary residents of Colorado must also provide their address in their state of permanent residence and their place of employment in Colorado.
 Sex offenders who are employed at, are enrolled in, or volunteer for an institution of higher education must provide the name and address of the institution, and all addresses and locations at which the person may be physically located at the institution.
+Any sex offender whose place of residence is a trailer or motor home is required to register the address at which the trailer or motor home will be lawfully located.
+Motor vehicles may not be listed a place of residence.

 How often and under what conditions are sex offenders required to re-register?
 Sex offenders must re-register annually on their birthday.
 In addition, sex offenders must re-register any time they change addresses, establish additional residences, or legally change their name.
 Sex offenders who are employed at, are enrolled in, or volunteer for an institution of higher education must re-register when they begin studying or working at an institution as an employee, student, or volunteer, and upon any change in work status or location at the institution.
+Also, if a trailer or motor home is moved to another location, it is the sex offender's responsibility to update his or her registration information.